 Equinox means that yin and yang have become equal.
-This delineation indicates a special kind of harmony that does not mean the same amount, per se, but points to a state of equality in quality.
+This delineation indicates a special kind of harmony that does not mean the same amount, per se but points to a state of equality in quality.
 This is a time of huge change in the botanical world, wherein insects that previously stirred beneath the ground, are now beginning to surface.
 In a sense, Heaven and Earth have swapped roles.

 Spring equinox represents the refresh/rebirth quality of the ongoing relationship between yin and yang.
 Yang initiates the creation energy, and yin nourishes it.
 It is a time of recalibration after the long winter months spent hunkered down.
 When we are able to effectively reset this time of year it brings with it a great opportunity for freshness, health, and vitality.

 Winter's lethargy is gone.
 Yang is now stable.
-In ancient China, the emperor chose which son was to be crowned prince during spring equinox.
+In ancient China, the emperor chose which son was to be crowned prince during the spring equinox.
 Similarly, during this time, we choose which projects we want to devote the rest of the year to.
 If we have not cultivated self-knowledge during winter's repose, this process can be difficult, as we will not be in touch with our deepest desires.
 The knowing of our path comes from the quietness and stillness we cultivate during the winter months.
-After a long winter spent internalizing yang, and cultivating an active inner world, yang is now climbing out into the external world with the brightness and the fortitude of the approaching spring.
+After a long winter spent internalizing yang and cultivating an active inner world, yang is now climbing out into the external world with the brightness and the fortitude of the approaching spring.

 If we have been cultivating spring properly through appropriate winter conduct, there is now a great deal of fertility available for us.
-Cultivating our yin over the winter months means we now have enough energy to nourish the bourgeoning creativity, and bring the ideas, dreams and visions that have been cooking to fruition.
+Cultivating our yin over the winter months means we now have enough energy to nourish the bourgeoning creativity and bring the ideas, dreams, and visions that have been cooking to fruition.

 Appropriate spring conduct means modesty in food and drink.
 It means reading books and listening to music.
 Discipline is made all the easier without yin's winter senility.
-The freshness of the spring makes it simpler to not identify with bad habits.
+The freshness of the spring makes it simpler to not identify with unhelpful habits.

 Education, in this context, can also be expressed through divination and strategizing.
 It is a wonderful time of year to seek counsel, and advice, as the immature yang is prone to wasting energy on fluffy fantasies.
 Our ability to focus is back online, and it is appropriate to augment this focus with sage wisdom, and ancient philosophy.
 Yang needs to be managed.
 Get involved in the predisposition of your fate.
-Consult the I-Ching, get out your Tarot cards, pay a visit to your local shaman, seek wise counsel, consult astrologers and fortune tellers.
+Consult the I-Ching, get out your Tarot cards, pay a visit to your local shaman, seek wise counsel, consult astrologers and elders.
 Lean into the advice of your trusted sages.